Tips when using empower and large file sizes (20MB+) with OneDrive, SharePoint, or co-authoring

 Use PowerPoint sections to divide work logically

-Reduces syncing conflicts and improves responsiveness.
+Why it this matters: working in this way reduces syncing conflicts and improves responsiveness.

 Best practice: